 Welcome to american.nz!

 I’m Dan Keane, an American writer in Aotearoa New Zealand.
-I cover all angles of the US-NZ exchange, and the joys and pains of gringo life abroad in these ever stranger days.
-I think of each post as a letter home, written to both ccountries.
-Subscribe and you’ll receive one each Wednesday in the US, or Thursday in NZ.
-(Down here, see, we live in the future.)
+I write letters home, to both countries.
+Subscribe and you’ll receive a letter each Thursday in the US, or Friday in NZ.
+(Down here we live in the future.)

 If you enjoy what you read, consider a paid subscription!
-It’s cheap, about the price of a coffee each month, and your support buys the excellent New Zealand coffee that keeps this whole machine turning.
+It’s cheap, about the price of a coffee each month, and your support really helps this project happen.

 Heading South?

 How can I help?
 My family and I have been here five years now.
 Before that, I’ve lived in seven countries on four continents, writing and teaching the whole time.
-I can help you think through both the nitty-gritty of NZ life and the big questions about moving your soul across the world—and I’ll tell you what never to bring to a Kiwi potluck.
-Interested?
+I can help you think through questions big and small about nation, identity, restlessness, homesickness, the logistics of moving young kids—and what never to bring to a Kiwi potluck.
 Drop me a line at dan@american.nz.
+I’d love to talk.

 Who am I?

 I’m a writer, journalist, teacher, and now a PhD candidate in creative writing at Te Herenga Waka Victoria University of Wellington.
 My work has appeared or is forthcoming in The Washington Post, Harper’s, North & South, McSweeney’s, ChinaFile, Zoetrope, The Austin Chronicle, and The Best American Nonrequired Reading, among others.
-I’m a former Bolivia correspondent for The Associated Press, and I covered the U.S.-Mexico border for The Big Bend Sentinel in Marfa, Texas.
-I grew up in Tempe, Arizona, sister city to NZ’s own Lower Hutt.
-We live just over the hill in the Wairarapa.
+I’m a former Bolivia correspondent for The Associated Press, and covered the U.S.-Mexico border for The Big Bend Sentinel in Marfa, Texas.
+I’ve taught writing at NYU Shanghai, NYU Abu Dhabi, and the Universtiy of Michigan.
+I grew up in Tempe, Arizona, sister city to NZ’s own Lower Hutt, and now we live just over the hill in the Wairarapa.
 Maybe this was fate.

 What’s with Superman?